typelevel/Laika/docs/04-customizing-laika/04-document-ast.md

 * `FootnoteLink` is a link to a footnote in the same document.
   The link text here is usually just a label or number, e.g. `[4]`.

-`Reference` nodes that become a `SpanLink` after being successfully resolved:
+`Reference` nodes that need to be resolved during AST rewriting:

-* `InternalReference` refers to a different document or section by a relative path.
+* `PathReference` refers to a different document or section by a relative path, resolves to `SpanLink`.

-* `LinkDefinitionReference` refers to a URL defined elsewhere by id.
+* `LinkIdReference` refers either to the id of a URL defined elsewhere or directly to a section-id, resolves to `SpanLink`.

-* `GenericReference` a combination of the previous two, if it cannot resolve as a link definition id, it tries to interpret the id as a section id.
-  This node type is used for the "link-by-headline-text" feature.

-Other `Reference` nodes:

-* `ImageDefinitionReference` refers to an image URL defined elsewhere by id, resolves to `Image`.
+* `ImageIdReference` refers to the id of an image URL defined elsewhere, resolves to `Image`.

 * `FootnoteReference` refers to a footnote in the same document, resolves to `FootnoteLink`.
   Supports special label functionality like auto-numbering.